-The Satellite Home Viewer Improvement Act of 1999 amended section 111 by substituting "statutory" for "compulsory" and "programming" for "programming," wherever they appeared.
+The Satellite Home Viewer Improvement Act of 1999 amended section 111 by substituting "statutory" for "compulsory" and "programming" for "programing," wherever they appeared.
 Pub.
 L. No. 106-113, 113 Stat.
 1501, app.
 I at 1501A-543.
 The Act also amended sections 111(a) and (b) by inserting "performance or display of a work embodied in a primary transmission" in lieu of "primary transmission embodying a performance or display of a work."
 It amended paragraph (1) of section 111(c) by inserting "a performance or display of a work embodied in" after "by a cable system of" and by striking "and embodying a performance or display of a work."
-It amended subparagraphs (3) and (4) of section 111(a) by inserting "a performance or display of a primary transmission" in lieu of "a primary transmission" and by striking "and embodying a performance or display of a work."
-It amended subparagraphs (3) and (4) of section 111(a) by inserting "a performance or display of a performance or display of a work."
-It appended subparagraphs (3) and (4) of section 111(a) by inserting "a performance or display of a performance or display of a work."
-It appended subparagraphs (3) and (4) of section 111(a) by inserting "a performance or display of a work."
-It appended subparagraphs (3) and (4) of section 111(a) by inserting "a performance or display of a work."
-It appended subparagraphs (3) and (4) of section 111(a) by inserting "a performance or display of a work."
-It appended subparagraphs (3) and (4) of section 111(a) by inserting "a performance or display of a work."
-It appended subparagraphs (3) and (4) of section 111(a) by inserting "a performance or display of a work."
-It appended subparagraphs (3) and (4) of section 111(a) by inserting "a performance or display of a work."
+It amended subparagraphs (3) and (4) of section 111(a) by inserting "a performance or display of a work embodied in a primary transmission" in lieu of "a primary transmission" and by striking "and embodying a performance or display of a work."
 Id.